-Nevada judge considers defense motions in quadruple murder
+Nevada judge considers defense motions in quadruple killings

 RENO, Nev.
-(AP) - Lawyers for a Salvadoran immigrant accused of murdering four northern Nevadans are urging a judge to dismiss some of the charges and throw out his confession based on procedural errors they say could make any conviction vulnerable to appeals.
+(AP) - Lawyers for a Salvadoran immigrant accused of killing four northern Nevadans are urging a judge to dismiss some of the charges and throw out his confession based on procedural errors they say could make any conviction vulnerable to appeals.

 Washoe District Court Judge Connie Steinheimer said Monday she’ll decide in the coming weeks whether to grant the defense motions to dismiss.